ScratchEverywhere/ScratchEverywhere.github.io/install.md

 > download it directly from your Vita using VitaDB Downloader!
 Do note however,
 > the build on VitaDB might be a few versions behind.

+Download the `scratch-vita.vpk` file from the [Releases tab](https://github.com/ScratchEverywhere/ScratchEverywhere/releases) or
+[nightly build](https://nightly.link/ScratchEverywhere/ScratchEverywhere/workflows/nightly-vita/main/Scratch%20Everywhere!%20Vita%20Nightly.zip),
-Download the `scratch-vita.vpk` file from the releases tab or [nightly build](https://nightly.link/ScratchEverywhere/ScratchEverywhere/workflows/nightly-vita/main/Scratch%20Everywhere!%20Vita%20Nightly.zip), transfer it over to the Vita's storage, and install it using VitaShell on your Vita.
+transfer it over to the Vita's storage, and install it using VitaShell on your Vita.